theainerd/MLInterview/ML in General.md

 Some of the most popular methods for outlier detection are:

-* Extreme Value Analysis: Determine the statistical tails of the underlying distribution of the data.
+* **Extreme Value Analysis**: Determine the statistical tails of the underlying distribution of the data.
 For example, statistical methods like the z-scores on univariate data.
-* Probabilistic and Statistical Models: Determine unlikely instances from a probabilistic model of the data.
+* **Probabilistic and Statistical Models**: Determine unlikely instances from a probabilistic model of the data.
 For example, gaussian mixture models optimized using expectation-maximization.
-* Linear Models: Projection methods that model the data into lower dimensions using linear correlations.
+* **Linear Models**: Projection methods that model the data into lower dimensions using linear correlations.
 For example, principle component analysis and data with large residual errors may be outliers.
-* Proximity-based Models: Data instances that are isolated from the mass of the data as determined by cluster, density or nearest neighbor analysis.
+* **Proximity-based Models**: Data instances that are isolated from the mass of the data as determined by cluster, density or nearest neighbor analysis.
-* Information Theoretic Models: Outliers are detected as data instances that increase the complexity (minimum code length) of the dataset.
+* **Information Theoretic Models**: Outliers are detected as data instances that increase the complexity (minimum code length) of the dataset.
-* High-Dimensional Outlier Detection: Methods that search subspaces for outliers give the breakdown of distance based measures in higher dimensions (curse of dimensionality).
+* **High-Dimensional Outlier Detection**: Methods that search subspaces for outliers give the breakdown of distance based measures in higher dimensions (curse of dimensionality).